 When we first arrived from Greece, we were destitute and could not afford health care.
 My parents would drive me to a free clinic on the other side of Chicago to wait in line for 3 hours to be seen for 5 minutes.
 It was the only choice we had, and it was terrifying, The "free" clinics were severely understaffed, and there were very few.
 Even after getting insurance, we went very infrequently due to high deductibles.
 All of this contributed to the fact that I was not correctly diagnosed until I began working as a nurse myself.

 Many symptoms and milder flare-ups that I went through were attributed to my being a teenager: lazy and tired - none of which was true.
 It wasn't until I had a major life-threatening flare-up and ended up in a hospital for four days that they finally came to a proper diagnosis.
 This experience, in particular, keeps me fired up to provide adequate care every day that I have the privilege of giving my all as a nurse.
-My aunt in Poland was my first major inspiration for a career in nursing since I have incredibly fond memories of watching her caring for her patients at her hospital.
+My aunt in Poland was my first major inspiration for a career in nursing since I have incredibly fond memories of watching her care for her patients at her hospital.
 I adored my aunt and the tender way she cared for her patients.
 The doctor came and went, but my aunt stayed and listened to the patients and was their advocate.
 I visited her mainly because my grandma was always sick and a patient in her hospital.

 I love the diversity of America and Chicago, especially the vast Latino immigrant population.
-I am currently learning Spanish and my 6-year-old son in school, and I am thrilled to do so because this is the language of so many underserved, both here in the USA and Latin America.
+I am currently learning Spanish and my 6-year-old son in school, and I am thrilled to do so because this is the language of so many underserved, both here in the USA and in Latin America.
 By the time my son is in college, I hope to devote more and more of my own time to participating in medical missions.
 I now have vast experience working as a nurse alongside Dr. XXXX, a plastic surgeon who treats patients with congenital disabilities and those who have suffered from accidents.
 It is horrible to think of a child badly burned, by turning over boiling water on the stove, for example, without adequate medical care, which is often the case in Latin America.
 This situation moves me, and I hope to spend much of the later years of my professional lifetime abroad, caring for those who have no one to care for them.

 I appreciate your considering my application to the MSN/FNP Program at XXXX University.